What Does Your Cervical Mucus Look Like Before Your Period? Experts Explain

 So basically, there is no actual answer.
 Your cervical mucus right before your expected period could look white and creamy, or it could look watery and thin.
 It's not a great way to figure out if you're pregnant, but you can keep an eye on it and see if a pattern emerges.
 Especially if you hope to continue checking your cervical mucus while trying to get pregnant.
 Checking your cervical mucus can also go hand-in-hand with strategies like monitoring your menstrual cycle and your basal body temperature, according to Zertuche.
 But she does note that it shouldn't be used as a sole form of birth control, telling Romper that "more than 20 percent of typical users fail in execution and end up with an unintended pregnancy.
 You should sit down with your gynecologist to hear about the full range of contraceptive options before deciding to use fertility awareness-based methods."

-Every woman is different when it comes to her “secretions.”
+Ultimately, conception is a surprisingly inexact science, and every woman is different when it comes to her “secretions.”
 Just because you’re dry down there right before you’re scheduled to have your period doesn’t necessarily mean you’re out of the running for conceiving this month.
 Likewise, if you’re producing a ton of creamy mucus right before your period, that doesn’t necessarily mean you’re pregnant.
 Try not to stress too much, and happy tracking.

 Dr. Adrienne Zertuche, OB-GYN at a division of Atlanta Women’s Healthcare Specialists